Add this page to your book

-You cannot interface to them individually if they are configured to be in parallel or as a three phase system.
-Note that is also not necessary to address the units individually, since ModbusTCP provides system totals as well as per phase information.
+You cannot interface with them individually if they are configured for parallel-working; or as a three-phase system.
+Neither is it necessary to address units individually as Modbus-TCP provides system-totals as well as 'per phase' information.

-In case all unit-ids and register addresses have been checked and double checked, and still it doesn't work, you could try looking at the modbustcp log file on the Color Control GX.
+If all unit-id's and register-addresses have been checked and re-checked, and still the connection doesn't work, you could try looking at the Modbus-TCP log file on the GX device.

 cat /log/dbus-modbustcp/current | tai64nlocal